Māui: Mangarevan mythology

 In the mythology of Mangareva, Māui hauls the land up from the sea, and ties the sun with tresses of hair.
-His father was Ataraga; his mother, Uaega.
+His father was Ataraga and his mother was Uaega.

 There were eight Māui: Māui-mua, Māui-muri, Māui-toere-mataroa, Tumei-hauhia, Māui-tikitiki-toga, Māui-matavaru, Māui-taha, Māui-roto.
 Māui the eight-eyed (matavaru) is the hero.
 He is born from his mother's navel, and is raised by his grandfather, Te Rupe, who gives him a magic staff named Atua-tane and a hatchet named Iraiapatapata.

-Māui in popular culture
+In popular culture

-Maui appears as a main character in the 2016 Disney 3D computer-animated musical film Moana, in which he is voiced by Dwayne Johnson.
-Abandoned by his human parents as a baby, the gods took pity on him and made him a demigod and gave him a magic fish hook that gives him the ability to shape-shift.
+Maui appears in the 2016 Disney 3D computer-animated musical film Moana and its 2024 sequel Moana 2, in which he is voiced by Dwayne Johnson.
+Abandoned by his human parents as a baby, the gods took pity on him and made him a demigod and gave him a magic fishhook that gives him the ability to shape-shift.
 He went on to perform miracles to win back the love of humanity, each of which earned him an animated tattoo.
 He is fabled to have stolen the heart of Te Fiti, a powerful island goddess who creates life.
 The protagonist of the film, Moana, persuades him to help her return it.
 In his song "You're Welcome," composed by Lin-Manuel Miranda, Maui mentions and takes credit for several of the deeds he is credited with in folklore.
 This version of Māui incorporates elements from various Polynesian narratives.

-Māui was also the subject of Israel Kamakawiwoʻole's song "Maui Hawaiian Sup'pa Man" in his most well-known album, Facing Future, which is the highest selling Hawaiian album of all time.

-Māui features in the video game SMITE since October 2021.